-Circular on fill: Creates a perfect circle which fits entirely with a diameter equal to the longer dimension of the layer, as the basis for the vignette shape.

-- Exposure: Your vignette can brighten or darken the underlying image.
-Set exposure to a negative number to darken the edges, or to a positive number to brighten the edges. - Size: The edges of the ellipse on which the vignette is based can be shifted inward or outward from their original position. - Midpoint: Adjusts the softness of the vignette edge.
+- Circular on fill: Creates a perfect circle which fits entirely with a diameter equal to the longer dimension of the layer, as the basis for the vignette shape. - Exposure: Your vignette can brighten or darken the underlying image.
+Set exposure to a negative number to darken the edges, or to a positive number to brighten the edges. - Size: The edges of the ellipse on which the vignette is based can be shifted inward or outward from their original position. - Midpoint: Adjusts the softness of the vignette edge. - Blend Mode: Select the blend mode used to composite the vignette onto the layer's contents.
+Full details of all blend mode options can be found on the Blending modes page of this manual. - Opacity: Sets the opacity of the vignette.
+At 0% the vignette will not appear at all, while at 100% the vignette will be full strength, as defined by the values you have chosen.

-6.5.
+6.9.
 Keying effects